ezsystems/commerce-documentation/docs/guide/product_description/addons_and_plugins.md

 The customer center can be connected to the ERP system and synchronizes customer data and contact data when required.
 In that case the ERP also controls which customer can use the customer center.

-If a customer has a customer center all employees will be stored beneath the company folder.
-The shop administrator will have a good overview of the company and its related employees with a shop account.
+If a customer has a customer center all employees are stored beneath the company folder.
+The shop administrator has a good overview of the company and its related employees with a shop account.

 The customer center will enhance the eZ Commerce processes such as: